FIVE JEWELS OF WISDOM

 guiding light in everyone.

-Another good reason for the daily cultivation of a loving attitude is
+Another good reason for cultivating a loving attitude is that it will

-that it will bring continuity to your life regarding your spiritual quest.
-A
+bring continuity to your life regarding your spiritual quest.
+A quest that can

-quest that can all too easily be forgotten or dismissed when busy in the
+all too easily be forgotten or dismissed when one is busy in the secular world.

-secular world.
-This daily routine of cultivating a loving attitude is the
+This daily routine of cultivating a loving attitude is the natural preamble to

-natural preamble to daily meditation.
-After working with a loving attitude,
+daily meditation.
+After working with a loving attitude, reflect on the jewels

 Please do not dismiss these simple techniques, for they are some of the